-This popular annual exhibition from London's National History Museum is berthing in Darling Harbour for winter
+[Sponsored] This popular annual exhibition from London's Natural History Museum is berthing in Darling Harbour for winter

-The Wildlife Photographer of the Year awards and exhibition showcase not only the best of the natural world, but the patience, ingenuity and talent of the photographers who spend their time embedded within wildlife so that they can get that incredible, revealing shot.
+From Thursday, March 7 to Sunday, August 25 the WPY will be housed at the Australian National Maritime Museum.
+It showcases not only the best of the natural world, but the patience, ingenuity and talent of the photographers who spend their time embedded within wildlife so that they can get that one incredible shot.

-Wrestling komodo dragons, ethereal egrets and thirsty squirrels are among the creatures captured on camera by this year’s finalists.
-Judged by a panel of industry-recognised professionals, the images were taken by some of the world’s best nature photographers and selected for their creativity, artistry and technical complexity.
+Judged by a panel of industry-recognised professionals, this year's 100 pictures were taken by some of the world’s best nature photographers and selected for their creativity, artistry and technical complexity.

 Previous winners have included Marsen van Oosten for his portrait of endangered golden snub-nosed monkeys, Sky Meaker for her image of a lounging leopard, and David Herasimtschuk for his image of a northern water snake and hellbender salamander battling it out beneath the water.